tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 'Hi!
 Hey!'
 I heard them call out similar to how they had before.

-Everyone seemed genuinely happy.
-Everyone other than two guys in the back row.
+They seemed genuinely happy, other than two guys in the back row.
 Something about their 'grins' seemed forced.
 Maybe they were having a bad day... that sense something was weird crept up again but I pushed it away.
 Jesminder led me out of the building and wished me well and said she would see me tomorrow.

 I don't know if was reading too much into it, but it seemed like as soon as she was finished with the 'formality' of politeness, she changed.
 I barely could tell because as soon as she said goodbye she turned around sharply and I swear all the emotion she had a second prior was gone completely.
 The door snapped shut behind her.